VidYen/vidhash/vidyen-vidhash/README.md

 - Mining only happens while video is playing
 - Uses the existing YouTube interface while embedded on your WordPress page
 - Brave Browser Friendly
-- Uses the Monero Ocean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
+- Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
 - Uses only uses a default of 1 CPU thread to prevent performance issues while watching YouTube videos
 - Does not require user to login, but only accept your disclaimer which adds a cookie that agreed to your resource use
 - Disclaimer can be localized for languages other than English.